 a.
-A Type II IEPR (SAR) shall be conducted on design and construction activities for hurricane and storm risk management and flood risk management projects, as well as other projects where potential hazards pose a significant threat to human life.
+A Type II IEPR (SAR) shall be conducted on design and construction activities for any project where potential hazards pose a significant threat to human life (public safety).

 This applies to new projects and to the major repair, rehabilitation, replacement, or modification of existing facilities.

-b.
-The requirement for Type II IEPR is based upon Section 2035 of WRDA 2007, the OMB Peer Review Bulletin and other USACE policy considerations.
+- b.
+The requirement for Type II IEPR is based upon Section 2035 of WRDA 2007, the OMB Peer Review Bulletin and other USACE policy considerations. - c.

-c.
 External panels will conduct reviews of the design and construction activities prior to the initiation of physical construction and, until construction activities are completed, periodically thereafter on a regular schedule.
 The reviews shall consider the adequacy, appropriateness, and acceptability of the design and construction activities in assuring public health, safety, and welfare.
-See Appendix E for further discussion of panels.
+See Appendix E for further discussion of panels. - d.

-d.
 The Review Management Office for Type II IEPR reviews is the USACE Risk Management Center (RMC).
 Panel members will be selected using the National Academies of Science (NAS) policy for selecting reviewers.
-See Appendix E for further discussion of panels.
+See Appendix E for further discussion of panels. - e.

-e.
 Type II IEPRs are not exempted by statute from the Federal Advisory Committee Act (FACA).
 Type II IEPR procedures to follow are in Appendix E.